Conflict of Interest

 (ii) Influencing Purchase of Equipment/Materials or Services

-Influencing the purchase of equipment, materials or services for the University from a company or firm in which the Member or a Family/Personal Associate has a Personal Interest.
+Influencing the purchase of equipment, materials or services on behalf of the University from a company, organization, firm or individual in which the Member or a Family Associate or a Personal Associate of the Member has a personal interest.

 (iii) Acceptance of Gifts, Benefits or Financial Favours